reneczka/mental-health/README.md

 This disparity between genders suggests that females in this dataset are more likely to seek mental health treatment compared to males.
 Understanding these differences is crucial for addressing gender-specific barriers to mental health care.

 ### Number of Responses per Country

+The bar plot illustrates the number of responses received from each country in the dataset.
+The y-axis is displayed on a logarithmic scale to accommodate the wide range of response counts across different countries.

 ```python
 # number of responses per country